Three Point and Four Point Starts

 "Set" Position and Weight Distribution

 When rising into the "Set" position do not allow too much weight to be on the hands.
 This should be done trying to keep the arms perpendicular to the ground, not significantly angling the arms forward.
 Like with the other starts, 2/3 of the weight is toward the power side, and like when in the three-point start, in order to have most of the weight toward the front leg, again, the hand opposite of the front leg may noticeably help direct that body positioning.
+The range of leg angles are the same as described above.
 The joints should be adequately loaded, and when at the top of the "Set" position, as Tellez said in the video, there should be a bit of a lean in anticipation of pushing off to start.
-It is important to control this by keeping the arms perpendicular to the track, and as Tellez also said, the pressure on the fingers may shift from the middle of the hands to the fingers closest to the starting line along with the thumbs.
+It is important to control this by primarily keeping the arms perpendicular to the track, and as Tellez also said, the pressure on the fingers may shift from the middle of the hands to the fingers closest to the starting line along with the thumbs.
+I feel that this should be in conjunction with the "borderline cheating movement of the hips" slightly toward the blocks, with an appropriate movement of the trunk so that the COM is in the right position in relation to the starting line.
+Because of this the arms may be very slightly angled forward instead of perfectly perpendicular to the ground.
+The head should be in a fixed position that some may describe as having the "chin tucked".
+If carried out correctly the athlete won't be visibly moving when the gun goes off.
 Once again, being prepared to maximally involve the glutes/hips in a push off that is to bring the limbs and body through space as has been previously described.
 Like mentioned before, having a good hip height, angles the torso and head downward, and requires that the eyes be focused appropriately downward and backward.
 The hips and body should be positioned to launch up the track.

 As alluded to above and described in the "Standing Start" blog, the athlete needs to be poised to react well and explosively move up the track in a fundamentally sound manner.